 When the researchers advanced a dose-response analysis, they observed that pancreatic tumors developed even at extremely low concentrations of PFOA, suggesting that the lifetime human exposure limit for this type of PFAS should be 700 times lower than the current EPA health advisory level.
 According to a summary of the experiment, the male rats that were exposed to PFOA developed pancreatic tumors, both cancerous and non-cancerous.

-Since you cannot see, taste, or smell PFAS, the only way to know your water is safe to drink is to have it tested by a certified laboratory.
-We highly recommend you to follow your state's water testing guidelines, and if you are near a contaminated site, or have a specific concern, then test for those additional items as well.
+We highly recommend you to follow your state's water testing guidelines, and if you are near a contaminated site, or have a specific concern, then have the water tested by a certified laboratory.

-If you've been exposed to PFAS-containing foam as a military firefighter and diagnosed with pancreatic cancer you may be entitled to significant financial compensation for the expenses and the profound impact cancer had on you, and your family.
+If you've been exposed to PFAS-containing foam as a military firefighter and diagnosed with pancreatic cancer, you may be entitled to significant financial compensation.
 Contact Atraxia Law today to learn more about your legal options.